Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Results

 \subsection{Orbital evolution}

-In order to investigate the long-term dynamics of 2019 LD$_2$, we simulated 1000 clones along with the xyz uncertainties, similar to the method used by \citet{Holt2020TrojanStability, Bolin2020CD3, Steckloff20202029ld2arxiv}.
+In order to investigate the long-term dynamics of 2019 LD$_2$, we simulated 27,000 clones of its orbit.
+The clone set is created by using 1,000 three-dimentional locations using the positional uncertainties.
+The velocity uncertainties are accounted for by creating 27 clones in the three-dimensional velocity space at each positional location for a total of 27,000 clones.
 Orbital six-vectors were generated with uncertainties from the JPL Horizons Orbit Solution dated 2020 May 20 00:43:28 and set for the 2019 September 15 00:00 UTC epoch.
-In addition, we use the major gravitational components of the Solar system (Sun, Jupiter, Saturn, Uranus and Neptune).
-The simulations were conducted using {\tt REBOUND} \citep{Rein2012REBOUND} with the hybrid {\tt MERCURIUS} integrator \citep{Rein2019MERCURIUS}.
+In addition, we use the major gravitational components of the Solar system (Sun, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.).
+The simulations were conducted using {\tt REBOUND} \citep[][]{Rein2012REBOUND} with the hybrid {\tt MERCURIUS} integrator \citep[][]{Rein2019MERCURIUS}.
 We ran two sets of integrations, a short-term set, integrated for 100 years, and a long-term set for $1 \times 10^{7}$ years.
-For each simulation set, we use a timestep of 0.3954 years.
-In the short-term integrations (100 years), we use a sample time of the timestep (0.3954 years).
-For the long-term integrations, we output every 1000 years and analyze the time at which the clones escape the Solar System (distance from Sun larger than 1000~au).
+For each simulation set, we use a time-step size of 0.025 years.
+For the long-term integrations, we output every 1,000 years and analyze the time at which the clones escape the Solar System (distance from Sun larger than 1000~au).

-The short-term integrations replicate the previous work of \citet{Steckloff20202029ld2arxiv} and \citet{Hsieh20202019ld2}.
+The short-term integrations replicate the previous work of \citet[][]{Steckloff2020} and \citet[][]{Hsieh20202019ld2}.
 In the simulations, we find that the clones entered the Jovian region approximately 2.37 years ago, and are ejected from the region 8.70 years in the future (See top left panel of Fig.~\ref{fFiig:orbit} for a clone example).
 As was found previously, 2019 LD$_2$ transitions from a Centaur, with an approximate semi-major axis of 8.6~au to a Jupiter family comet with a semi-major axis of 6.2~au, spending 11.0712 years in the Jovian region (semi-major axis 5.2~au).
-In the long-term simulations ($1 \times 10^{7}$ years) we find that 73.2$\%$ of the clones escape the Solar system within the first $1 \times 10^{6}$ years as seen in the bottom-right panel of Fig.~\ref{fFiig:orbit}.
-Within the first $4.5 \times 10^{6}$ years, 94.74$\%$ of the clones are ejected from the Solar system.
-The remaining 5.3$\%$ of clones remain in the Solar system for the $1 \times 10^{7}$ years of the simulations.
-The decay rate of the clones does not follow any parameterization, unlike Centaurs which have a decay curve allowing calculation of a mean half-life \citep[$2.7 \times 10^{6}$ years][]{Horner2004CentaursI}.
+In the long-term simulations ($1 \times 10^{7}$ years) we find that half of the clones escape the Solar System in 3.4 $\times 10^5$ years and 78.8$\%$ of the clones escape the Solar system within the first $1 \times 10^{6}$ years as seen in the bottom-right panel of Fig.~\ref{fFiig:orbit}.
+After $\sim$3.8 Myrs, 95$\%$ of the \ld clones have escaped.